matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 later step, automatically accepting these invitations, possible - see sub-proposal 3).

-This action should only be performed by the server if the user performing the upgrade is registered with this server.
-Otherwise, the server should not create any invitations or emit any membership events.

 #### Specific spec wording changes

 In point 3 of Server behaviour: